 How they feel about the CW reboot

 Not long ago, the CW purchased the rights to the Archie comics and created the successful drama, Riverdale.
-As Sabrina falls under that umbrella, the network has decided to tackle another series, which it’s calling The Chilling Adventures of Sabrina.
+Netflix also got in on the action, and has decided to tackle its own take on Sabrina, which it’s calling The Chilling Adventures of Sabrina.

 About the reboot, Hart said, “I think our show is about magic [and] family, and I think the new one, it sounds like, is going to be more about witchcraft, dark stuff — I think it sounds more Buffy the Vampire Slayer.
 I think it will appeal to a different kind of audience.”

 Sabrina was ahead of its time in some ways

 Speaking of progressive TV, the cast of Sabrina is happy to talk about how they feel the show made an impact on the entertainment landscape at the time.
 While Alimi Ballard, who played Quizmaster Albert, felt that his character “pushed the envelope” by being “fashion-forward,” Donovan had a more serious take on the series’ feminism.

 At the time I don’t know if I was quite conscious of it, but there was a distinctly different feeling on that set, and so much of it was because it was really about women.
 It was essentially about the three of you at first, and then when Beth and Caroline moved on, it was still always about this strong, powerful girl becoming a grown up.
 And I think it’s awesome in that way.